Pyramid scheme: Legality

-Notable recent cases
+Notable cases

-The Albanian Civil War was partially motivated by the collapse of Ponzi schemes; however, they were widely referred to as pyramid schemes due to their prevalence in Albanian society.
+The 1997 Albanian civil unrest was partially motivated by the collapse of Ponzi schemes; however, they were widely referred to as pyramid schemes due to their prevalence in Albanian society.

 In 2003, the United States Federal Trade Commission (FTC) disclosed what it called an Internet-based "pyramid scam."
 Its complaint states that customers would pay a registration fee to join a program that called itself an "internet mall" and purchase a package of goods and services such as internet mail, and that the company offered "significant commissions" to consumers who purchased and resold the package.
 The FTC alleged that the company's program was instead and in reality a pyramid scheme that did not disclose that most consumers' money would be kept, and that it gave affiliates material that allowed them to scam others.

 WinCapita was a scheme run by Finnish criminals that involved about €100 million.
 The scheme started in 2005.

 In early 2006, Ireland was hit by a wave of schemes with major activity in Cork and Galway.
 Participants were asked to contribute €20,000 each to a "Liberty" scheme which followed the classic eight-ball model.
 Payments were made in Munich, Germany, to skirt Irish tax laws concerning gifts.
 Spin-off schemes called "Speedball" and "People in Profit" prompted a number of violent incidents and calls were made by politicians to tighten existing legislation.
 Ireland has launched a website to better educate consumers to pyramid schemes and other scams.

 On 12 November 2008, riots broke out in the municipalities of Pasto, Tumaco, Popayán and Santander de Quilichao, Colombia, after the collapse of several pyramid schemes.
 Thousands of victims had invested their money in pyramids that promised them extraordinary interest rates.
 The lack of regulatory laws allowed those pyramids to grow excessively for several years.
 Finally, after the riots, the Colombian government was forced to declare the country in a state of economic emergency to seize and stop those schemes.
-Several of the pyramid's managers were arrested, and are being prosecuted for the crime of "illegal massive money reception."
+Several of the pyramid's managers were arrested, and prosecuted for the crime of "illegal massive money reception."

 The Kyiv Post reported on 26 November 2008 that American citizen Robert Fletcher (Robert T. Fletcher III; aka "Rob") was arrested by the SBU (Ukraine State Police) after being accused by Ukrainian investors of running a Ponzi scheme and associated pyramid scam netting US$20 million.
-(The Kyiv Post also reports that some estimates are as high as US$150 million.)
+(The Kyiv Post also reported that some estimates were as high as US$150 million.)